I’ve had dozens of teammates over the years who wore glasses, but none who wore them during soccer.

 Professional soccer player Edgar Davis is one of the most well-known players to wear sports glasses.
 He opted for this solution to protect his eyes after surgery for glaucoma.

-Speak with your eye doctors (or your child’s eye doctor) about sports goggles, as they require a prescription.
+If eyesight is very poor, it’s best to speak with your eye doctor (or your child’s eye doctor) about sports goggles, as they require a prescription.

 Laser Eye Treatment